digitalnsw/endoflife/arrange-the-funeral/index.md

 ## Related
 ## Finding a cemetery or crematorium

 Sometimes this is in the will.
 If it’s not on the will, generally this falls to the next of kin.

 If the deceased had a will, the executor is responsible for arranging the funeral unless he or she decides to pass the responsibility to another family member.

 “If the deceased did not have a will, or if no executor was appointed in the will, then the next of kin or close relative of the deceased can arrange the funeral.

-Icon - alert   If there is a dispute about who should arrange the funeral, you should get legal advice.”
+If there is a dispute about who should arrange the funeral, you should get legal advice.”
 (LawAccess)

 ## What is a basic funeral
 “What is a basic funeral?